Hoyg/Java-CI-CD-with-Jenkins/README.md

     ![App Settings](images/javaappsettings.png)

 1. Now, you need to configure the application settings to fetch data from the Azure MYSQL database.
-Scroll down to **Application Settings** section in the same window.
+Scroll down to the **Application Settings** section in the same window.
 You will see that there are some values already present.
 These are **Application Insights** values related to the web app.
 Enter the following details -

 **App Setting Name** | **Value**
    -----------------|------------